Source code for static_frame.core.archive_npy

 def read_array_header(self, name: str) -> HeaderType:

-'''Alternate reader for status displays.
+"""Alternate reader for status displays."""

 name = f'{self.prefix}{self._delimiter}{name}'